 A Story of Competing for Good Grades

 Ally was always a great student.
 She often studied very diligently, putting her studies before everything else in her life.
 She often got an A or high B average and many admired her for it.
-Her friends would often tell her that she shouldn’t stress over exams because they already know she will at least a B. Ally was, however, struggling with math.
+Her friends would often tell her that she shouldn’t stress over exams because they already know she will at least get a B. Ally was, however, struggling with math.
 She did not want her friends to know.
 Thinking it could hurt her reputation, she could not let it be known she was suffering a C average trying to get through her calculus class.

 One day she had a big exam coming up.
 She knew she was not fully prepared because she did not understand the material.
 She tried her best to study and ask questions in class but knew this test would be a rough one.
 She completed the test and turned it in with a sigh of relief that it was over.
 The next day the tests were returned to each of the students.
 Her test was turned over when another student yanked it off her desk to exclaim that she must have been the student that got the only A.